 The situation escalated as a convoy of eight tankers transited the Strait of Hormuz on Saturday in the first major movement of ships since the US-Israeli war on Iran began seven weeks ago.
 Despite this, Iran said it was reimposing strict military controls on the vital route, citing repeated US violations and acts of 'piracy' under the guise of a blockade.

-At least two merchant vessels reported they were hit by gunfire as they attempted to cross the Strait of Hormuz.
+At least three container ships were hit by gunfire in the Strait of Hormuz on Wednesday.
+A Liberia-flagged container ship sustained damage to its bridge after being hit by gunfire and rocket-propelled grenades northeast of Oman, according to Reuters.
 The UK Maritime Traffic Organization (UKMTO) said a tanker captain reported being approached by two IRGC gunboats about 20 nautical miles off the coast of Oman, with no prior radio warning.
 Another container ship was hit by an unknown projectile causing damage to some containers about 25 nautical miles off the coast of Oman.

 U.S. President Donald Trump announced a blockade on Sunday after peace talks between the U.S. and Iran failed to reach a deal.
 Despite this blockade, at least eight ships, including three Iran-linked tankers, crossed the Strait of Hormuz on Tuesday.
 The Rich Starry would be the first to make it through the strait and exit the Gulf since the blockade began.